We Need To Talk About The Internet's Obsession With 'Status Skin'

 In clinic, Dr Ana reminds her patients not to scrutinise their skin in order to compare themselves to unrealistic beauty trends.
 She advises them to stand no closer than an arm's length from the mirror when examining their skin.
 "There is really no positive outcome of so closely inspecting your texture and pores," says Dr Ana, "especially when other people won't be looking closer than this, anyway."

 If you are invested in skincare, Alicia recommends deciphering your primary skin concern and spending the bulk of your beauty budget on a treatment product to address it.
 This can be done on a shoestring.
 "Look out for brands such as Facetheory, Simple and The Inkey List to find other products that are able to support the rest of your routine on a budget," advises Alicia.
-Refinery29 also rates affordable Byoma, The Ordinary and Dove DermaSeries, while Dr Ana particularly likes CeraVe, Cetaphil, La Roche-Posay and Paula's Choice (whose website has a great ingredient decoder).
+Refinery29 also rates affordable Byoma and The Ordinary while Dr Ana particularly likes CeraVe, La Roche-Posay and Paula's Choice (whose website has a great ingredient decoder).

 Just like the controversial 'clean girl' aesthetic, status skin may have started out as a buzzy beauty trend to emulate.
 But in a world where we're steadily embracing and even celebrating things like texture, it feels outdated to elevate certain skin types.
 Above all else, the skin's main function is to provide protection.
 Regardless of how it looks, or how much money you may have spent on it, considering one type of skin better than others is a serious backwards step.